 14] Place: is defined as the position of somebody or something, in rank, sequence, or series.

 15] Force: somebody or something that has great power or influence, especially in a particular field, where the force exerts this influence at every point.

-16] Time alters us as accidents happen.
+16] Time alters us, as accidents happen.
 These affect the substance.
-Accidents in utero act as the switching device of coded material in our genome, or the cessation of a switch in structural, organ of chemical/physiological mechanisms.
+Accidents in utero act as the switching device of coded material in our genome, or the cessation of a switch in the structural, organ of chemical/physiological mechanisms.

 17] As in Irvin M Korr’s classic model of neurological summation.